openservicemesh/osm-docs/content/docs/guides/observability/metrics.md

 By default, both Prometheus and Grafana are disabled.

 However, when configured with the `--set=OpenServiceMesh.deployPrometheus=true` flag, OSM installation will deploy a Prometheus instance to scrape the sidecar's metrics endpoints.
 Based on the metrics scraping configuration set by the user, OSM will annotate pods part of the mesh with necessary metrics annotations to have Prometheus reach and scrape the pods to collect relevant metrics.
+The [scraping configuration file](https://github.com/openservicemesh/osm/blob/release-v0.9/charts/osm/templates/prometheus-configmap.yaml) defines the default Prometheus behavior and the set of metrics collected by OSM.

 To install Grafana for metrics visualization, set the `--set=OpenServiceMesh.deployGrafana=true` flag to true when installing OSM using the `osm install` command.

-The automatic bring up can be overridden with the `osm install --set` flag during install time:

 ```bash
  osm install --set=OpenServiceMesh.deployPrometheus=true \
              --set=OpenServiceMesh.deployGrafana=true
 ```

-Note that the Prometheus and Grafana instances deployed automatically by OSM have simple configurations that do not include high availability, persistent storage, or locked down security.
+> Note: The Prometheus and Grafana instances deployed automatically by OSM have simple configurations that do not include high availability, persistent storage, or locked down security.
 If production-grade instances are required, pre-provision them and follow the BYO instructions on this page to integrate them with OSM.

 ## Prometheus Integration

 ### BYO Prometheus

-The following section will document the additional steps needed to allow an already running Prometheus instance to poll the endpoints of an OSM mesh.
+The following section documents the additional steps needed to allow an already running Prometheus instance to poll the endpoints of an OSM mesh.

 #### List of Prerequisites for BYO Prometheus